manuelgeek/laravel-graphql/README.md

 ## About Laravel GraphQL

- This is a sample Laravel project to illustrate API creation using GraphQL using [grapgql-laravel](https://github.com/rebing/graphql-laravel) package
+ This is a sample Laravel Project to illustrate API creation using GraphQL using [grapgql-laravel](https://github.com/rebing/graphql-laravel) package

  ## Set up